-Sanderson is a comparative sociologist and sociological and anthropological theorist who has authored or edited eleven books in seventeen editions and nearly sixty articles in journals and edited collections.
-Most of his work has been devoted to the comparative study of the entire range of human societies, especially the study of long-term social evolution.
-More recently, he has sought to contribute to the unification of the social and natural sciences through a theoretical synthesis he has called Darwinian conflict theory, which he is continuing to develop and extend.
-This synthesis draws on sociobiology, evolutionary psychology, human behavioral ecology, and cultural materialism.
-Although officially a sociologist, Sanderson feels equally at home in anthropology and much of the research and writing he does draws heavily on anthropological literature and cross-cultural data banks assembled by anthropologists.
-Truth to tell, if he was doing his career over again he would probably become an anthropologist.
-Sanderson also draws on historical literature and data and has a fascination with the societies of the ancient world.
-He believes that sociology and anthropology need to get back to their emphasis on science and the empirical testing of scientific theories.
+I am a comparative sociologist and sociological and anthropological theorist who has authored or edited 12 books in 19 editions and nearly sixty articles in journals and edited collections.
+Most of my work has been devoted to the comparative study of the entire range of human societies, especially the study of long-term social evolution.
+More recently, I have sought to contribute to the unification of the social and natural sciences by drawing on sociobiology, evolutionary psychology, human behavioral ecology, cultural materialism, and social evolutionism Although officially a sociologist, I feel equally at home in anthropology and much of the research and writing I do draws heavily on anthropological literature and cross-cultural data banks assembled by anthropologists.
+Truth to tell, if I was doing my career over again I would probably become an anthropologist (or perhaps an evolutionary biologist).
+I also draw on historical literature and data and have a fascination with the societies of the ancient world.I believe that sociology and anthropology need to get back to their emphasis on science and the empirical testing of scientific theories.
 In this regard, comparative data from sociology, anthropology, history, and archaeology are essential.
-Sanderson favors a comparative science of all human societies.
+I favor a comparative science of all human societies.

 Click on one of the pages in the upper-left-hand corner to view my CV, PDF copies of selected articles and book contents, current and projected research projects, and course materials.